https://github.com/milkypostman/melpa.git

 Packages are staged in the directory specified by

-and built packages are placed in the
+package-build-working-dir and built packages are placed in the

-directory specified by package-build-archive-dir
+directory specified by package-build-archive-dir.
+Packages are

 versioned based on the most recent commit date to package files based